 Each month assessment letters are sent to the respective alarm owners.
 The assessment letter states the monthly amount and total balance due.
 It does state that payment is required within 30 days or an “order to disconnect” may result.
 If you would like to register your alarm please download the Alarm Registration and send it to the listed address, along with the listed administrative fee.

 If a homeowner moves or cancels the alarm service, the police department asks that you please notify Officer Ferrell.

 Alarm RE-REGISTRATION takes place every two years.
 The alarm permit holder must update the registration form so that the department has current information.
 Re-registration can be done either by using the website registration form or by contacting Officer Ferrell.
 There is NO fee to re-register.

 In the event that an alarm occurs at your residence or business, the alarm company notifies the Kettering Police Dispatch Center.
 Officers are then dispatched to the location.

 If the residence or business is found to be secure with no signs of criminal activity, then a copy of the response card is left by the officer.
 If the alarm is activated accidentally, officers will make contact with the person on scene to confirm there is no problem and leave a copy of the alarm response card.

 If alarm fees are not paid, then both civil and criminal action can be taken against the alarm permit holder.
 If the disconnect order is ignored, the alarm user will be charged with a Minor Misdemeanor.

 If the alarms occur due to faulty equipment, the alarm permit holder can send in the information with a copy of the work order from the alarm company and apply for an appeal of the alarm assessment fee.

 Find a printable applicationhere to be completed, signed and returned with $10 fee.
 This is for new registrants only.
-If your alarm is already registered and you need to update your information, please contact Officer Jung directly.
+If your alarm is already registered and you need to update your information, please contact Officer Ferrell directly.